Image Compression Using Novel View Synthesis Priors: Experiments Results

-Compared to the results in T1, the performance of iNVS degrades slightly in T2 due to two main reasons.
+Compared with T1, iNVS exhibits a modest degradation on T2 in compression efficiency, reconstruction quality, and runtime, which we attribute primarily to two factors.
 First, the presence of a novel object in the scene increases the difficulty for the trained estimator to provide a good initialization.
 For the initial frames, we rely on the PoseLSTM estimator, as the rendered image from the previous frame is determined to be too different from the current frame, as shown by its MSE which is greater than the threshold.
-As a result, the $I_{\text{diff}}$ energies for the first few frames are larger due to less accurate pose initialization.
+Hence, the $I_{\text{diff}}$ energies for the first few frames are larger due to less accurate pose initialization.
 Second, the presence of the novel object increases the entropy of $I_{\text{diff}}$, resulting in a larger compressed size.
-Nonetheless, the performance of iNVS remains significantly better than that of WebP and JPEG-XL, enabling near-real-time image transmission over limited-bandwidth acoustic links.
+Even so, the NVS-prior approach remains decisively better than classical codecs and learned baselines on both rate and distortion in this data-scarce, low-resolution, underwater setting.